-Join us “off the eaten path” as we find and gather over a dozen wild edibles.
+Join us year-round for three hours “off the eaten path” as we find and gather over a dozen wild edibles.
 We’ll whip up a little tasting right on the trail.
-Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your “catch of the day,” with lunch, brunch or dinner, for free.
+Take home the rest of your finds or get ready for some find dining when one of our award-winning restaurant partners prepares your catch of the day.
 Wild mushroom pizza, daylily tamales, sassafras root beer, wisteria ice cream… it all depends on what we find!

-- 15% discount on any Asheville Food Tours or Navitat booking
+- 15% discount on Navitat or Asheville Food Tours

 Frequently Asked Questions

-What’s the difference between the wild food stroll and the foraging tour?
+What’s the difference between the foraging tour and the wild food stroll?